xBrendan66/xBrendan66.github.io/content/posts/Setting-Up-The-Blog.md

 At this point, I needed to set up a workflow to automatically build and deploy my site whenever I pushed changes.
 This required creating some new files in the repository.

-1. In the root of my repository, I created a new folder called '.github'.
+1. In the root of my blog repository, I created a new folder called `.github`.
-2. Inside '.github', I created another folder called 'workflows'.
+2. Inside `.github`, I created another folder called `workflows`.
-3. Within 'workflows', I added a new file named 'hugo.yaml'.
+3. Within `workflows`, I added a new file named `hugo.yaml`.
+    * Final result should be `/.github/workflows/hugo.yaml`

 For the workflow configuration, I used a template from [this gist](https://gist.github.com/thisismikekelly/1a24ad2c8c923127dc3cb29edca13746) or [the Hugo documentation](https://gohugo.io/hosting-and-deployment/hosting-on-github/).
 After pasting the contents into a new 'hugo.yaml' file, I saved the changes and pushed them to GitHub: